Mr-raaz/1Mg_Clone_Project/README.md

     🔘 JAVASCRIPT
     🔘 LOCALSTORAGE

-## This is a collaborative project.
+# This is a collaborative project.
 We have worked on this project and submitted it for our UNIT-3 Evaluation in Masai School.

-  🔸🔸🔸▫️▪️

-  🔴🟡🟢🔲🔶🔸🔸🔹
+ # ⭐Team_Members:⭐

+  1. Rajat Sinha
+    e-Mail:
+    GitHub:

+  2. Sonu
+    e-Mail:
+    GitHub:

+  3. Kushagra Kamal
+    e-Mail:
+    GitHub:

+  4. Niranjan Kumar
+    e-Mail:
+    GitHub:

+  5.Rohan Ravindra Gaikwad
+    e-Mail:
+    GitHub: